 Best Keyword Difficulty Tool Results

-In order from lowest mean correlation to highest, let’s examine the suitability of each individual metric in more detail.
+In order from highest mean correlation to lowest, let’s examine the suitability of each individual metric in more detail.
 Please keep in mind that this is an apples-to-oranges comparison as each of these metrics is designed to capture something slightly different, and as far as I know only CanIRank is even attempting to capture all of the factors that go into determining a URL’s competitiveness.

 SerpIQ – Competition Index – 0.17